 Need to get from Ciampino airport to Rome?
 Yeah, you could take a taxi.
 But unless some serious stress and/or getting ripped off immediately on landing in Italy is your thing, you probably won’t want to.
 Luckily, there are lots of other ways to get from Ciampino to Rome.

-They’re easy, fast, and much cheaper than taking a taxi or transfer.
+Better yet, these options are easy, fast… and much cheaper than taking a taxi or transfer.
 All of these options get you into the Termini train station; from there, you can jump on Rome’s metro (either the A or B lines), take a bus, or grab a cab (from Termini, it shouldn’t be more than €15 at the most to get to another part of the city center).

-(Note: This information has been updated as of July 2017).
+(Note: This information has been updated as of December 2018).

 (Not sure if you’re flying into Ciampino?
 If you’re coming directly from far-afield, like the U.S., you’re probably flying into Fiumicino-Leonardo da Vinci instead, and here’s info for how to get from Fiumicino to Rome.
 But if you’re flying from somewhere else within Europe, especially on a budget airline like Ryanair, you might just be landing at Ciampino).

 To get there, you have to take one of the ATRAL or COTRAL buses from the airport.
 The ATRAL buses depart roughly every 40 minutes (full schedule here), while the COTRAL leaves between every 10 and 40 minutes; the ATRAL costs €1.20, plus an extra €1.20 per piece of luggage, while the COTRAL costs €1.10.
 While that makes the COTRAL seem better, note that you can buy ATRAL tickets right at Ciampino airport in the arrivals area or directly on the bus, while COTRAL isn’t sold at the airport, but rather from tobacco shops and other sales points outside the airport.

 The drive to the train station takes 5 minutes.
 From there, the train to Rome’s Termini train station departs about every 8-10 minutes, takes 15 minutes and costs just €1.50.

 If you time it right, this can be the fastest way to get to Rome’s center, as well as the cheapest.
 But if you have a lot of luggage, or just want to have as few transport legs as possible, I’d go with the next option — a direct bus — instead.

 For most people, the bus from Ciampino to Rome is the most convenient, still budget-friendly option.
-Two buses run directly from the Ciampino airport into the Rome center: the SIT bus and Terravision.
-Prices are €5 one-way or €9 round-trip with SIT or €4 one-way and €8 round-trip with Terravision, and the ride takes a half an hour to 45 minutes, depending on traffic.
+Three buses run directly from the Ciampino airport into the Rome center: the SIT bus, Terravision and (new for 2018) FlixBus.
+Prices are €6 one-way with SIT, Terravision and FlixBus (for Terravision, you can save a couple of euros if you book online in advance), and €8 round-trip with SIT and Terravision (there’s no round-trip discount for FlixBus).
+The ride takes a half an hour to 45 minutes, depending on traffic.

 Figuring these buses out couldn’t really be much easier: When you exit the baggage claim at Ciampino, you’ll see the kiosks advertising them right in front of you.
 Just walk up and ask when the next one is leaving (I recommend asking at both, so you can buy your ticket for the one leaving first!).
 You can buy your ticket right there — no need to reserve in advance — and they’ll direct you to where exactly the bus is.